caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *float*, *optional*, *default = 0.1*

-    Fraction of the peak that will be cleaned in each minor iteration.
+    Fraction of the peak that is cleaned in each minor iteration.

   **wscl_mgain**

     *float*, *optional*, *default = 1.0*

-    WSclean gain for major iterations, i.e., maximum fraction of peak that will be cleaned in each major iteration.
+    WSclean gain for major iterations, i.e., maximum fraction of the image peak that is cleaned in each major iteration.
+A value of 1 means that all cleaning happens in the image plane and no major cycle is performed.

   **wscl_sofia_niter**